bifurcationkit/BifurcationKitDocs.jl/docs/src/tutorials/tutorialsCGLShoot.md

 	# linear solver for bordered linear system
 	# we combine the 2 solves.
 It is here faster than BorderingBLS()
 	linear_algo = MatrixFreeBLS(@set ls.N = Mt*2n+2),
-	# to help branching from the Hopf point
-	ampfactor = 1.5, δp = 0.01,
 	# regular parameters for the continuation
 	verbosity = 3, plot = true,
 	# a few parameters saved during run